Get Help Today(877) 648-4288

 How Dangerous Is Meth?

 Meth can be extremely dangerous both short-term and long-term.
-One use can trap you into addiction, replacing all the positive influences within your life.
+One single use can trap you into addiction, replacing all the positive influences within your life.
 Meth works by flooding the brain with an extreme amount of dopamine, the natural chemical that produces good feelings.
-As Meth rapidly increases dopamine in the brain, it destroys dopamine receptors, weakening the body’s ability to feel pleasure over time.
+As Meth rapidly increases dopamine in the brain, it destroys dopamine receptors, weakening the body’s ability to feel pleasure over time without meth.

 Some short-term effects of Meth can include: